 Additional permissions required on XML and CSV APIs

-api/access permissionor update group permissions to include the
+or update group permissions to include the api/access permission

-BMC recommends use of the REST API for new integrations as it provides more control when retrieving data, and provides a range of additional features across its endpoints.
+We recommend the use of REST API for new integrations as it provides more control when retrieving data, and provides a range of additional features across its endpoints.